 If the number of shares of common stock subscribed for by eligible members, the ESOP, and the directors, officers and employees of Nodak Mutual in the subscription offering is equal to or greater than 7,650,000 shares, but less than 10,350,000 shares, then we may choose to promptly complete the offering.
 However, prior to doing so, we will have the right in our absolute discretion to accept, in whole or in part, or reject orders received from any or all persons in the community offering.
 We may, at our option, grant preference to orders received from persons who became policyholders of Nodak after January 21, 2016, licensed insurance producers appointed by Nodak Mutual, members of the North Dakota Farm Bureau that are not policyholders, employees of Tri-State Ltd., residents of North Dakota, licensed agents appointed by American West, Battle Creek and Primero, and residents of South Dakota, Minnesota, Nebraska, Nevada and Arizona before accepting orders from any other person.
 We also will have the right to offer shares of common stock to purchasers in a syndicated offering.
-In any event, on the effective date we will issue to those persons purchasing in the subscription offering shares of common stock in an amount sufficient to satisfy the accepted subscriptions in full.
-No more than 10,350,000 shares of common stock will be issued in the offering.
+In any event, on the effective date we will issue to those persons purchasing in the subscription offering shares of common stock will be issued in the offering.
 No fractional shares of common stock will be issued.